 - Your child will enjoy some outdoor recreation, to help them develop an appreciation for the forest, even if they are not interested in a career in this field.
 Outdoor activities might include a night hike, zip line, or ropes course, depending on what is available at the host facility.

 The Shasta event will be Wednesday through Saturday, September 28 to October 1, at Mountain Meadows Camp, just east of Shingletown and about an hour drive from Redding.
 Your child will be away from campus for two school days, a Thursday and a Friday.
 While being off campus presents a challenge to keep up with missed classroom time and homework, this unique opportunity is worth it, based on the growth of the program over the years and the positive feedback from students and teachers.

 Your child will be supervised at all times by their teacher, other teachers and chaperones, and event volunteers.
 At least one adult is assigned to each cabin, with bath houses a short walk away.
 All educational and social activities are conducted in a safe and fun environment.
 In the case of a medical emergency, there is a registered nurse on staff who has advanced training in outdoor emergency care.

 To learn more about the Forestry Challenge, take a look around this website, where you will find a sample schedule, rules, and information about Mountain Meadows Camp.
-On the bottom of the What is Forestry Challenge page there is a link to a TV news report, which is a good 2-minute explanation of the Forestry Challenge program.
+On the bottom of the What is Forestry Challenge page there is a link to an introductory video, which is a good 1-minute explanation of the Forestry Challenge program.

 If you have any questions or concerns, please feel free to e-mail me at firstname.lastname@example.org or call me at (530) 417-1960.